serverless/serverless/doc/Configuration.md

 * The `serverless.yml` and `serverless.meta.yml` files are loaded into two objects in memory (e.g., `service`, `meta`)
 * If YAML is used, it's converted to JSON.
 * If they contain references to other files, load them and populate the main configuration objects.
-* Loop through the `resources` property and check for a single provider (the default provider) or collect resources for the targeted provider.
+* Loop through the `resources` property and collect resources for the default provider (if only 1 provider exists in configuration) or for the targeted provider.

 #### Deployment On AWS